 - 1. The Examiner checks written assignments for plagiarism.
 A plagiarism scanner can be used.
 The student must comply to such control.
 If the student doesn't comply, the Examiner has the right to refuse to assess the assignment and to exclude the student from the course. - 2.
 To facilitate plagiarism monitoring, the Examiner can give instructions regarding the way of submission of the written assignments.

 Chapter 6.
+Interim examinations and other education

-Interim examinations: fraud
+activities: fraud

 Article 19.
 Fraud: definition and prohibition